 Pickpocketing may occur on popular bus routes including those from Sliema, St. Julian's and Paceville to Valletta.

-Use usual common sense in regard to your belongings and when withdrawing money from ATMs.
+Use normal common sense in regard to your belongings and when withdrawing money from ATMs.

 Swimming in the sea in the sea is possible well into the winter months, and the peak beach season can last until late October.